 - express their personal beliefs, attitudes and personal goals without infringing upon the rights of others.

-Information concerning a person served, families, personal networks, personnel, colleagues, other agencies and professionals, the affairs of the Society, as well as all proprietary information is privileged and confidential.
+Information concerning a person served, families, personal networks, personnel, colleagues, other agencies and professionals, the affairs of the Society, as well as all proprietary information is confidential.
 Personnel shall not disclose any personal or confidential information about persons served or the Society without authorization from the Executive Director and must abide by the Confidentiality Policy of DCLS.

 E. Public Comments